Skip to main content

 Kinesics: Interest vs. Disinterest

 So many of my students don't pick up on the non-verbal clues of disinterest, especially when talking about their specific passions.
-This activity can be used in a variety of ways to help students gage others' interest levels by interpreting non-verbal signs.
+This activity can be used in a variety of ways to help students gauge others' interest levels by interpreting non-verbal signs.

 View Sample PDF